-Summary of progress for success in Our Economy

-Direction: Australia becomes a model of transition from excessive consumption to sustainability. f movement Indicators To Indicators, Targets & Strategies for successful performance baseline Are we travelling towards the Over the longer term preferred destination?
-Econ01.01 Sustainability of growth and development parliament ←/→ ← On balance, no. In regard to sustainable Econ01.01.01 Productivity growth ←/→ ← development: Australia is extremely unlikely to meet its commitments to Econ01.02 Private investment for economic growth ← ← reach the United Nations Sustainable Development Goals by Econ01.03 GDP growth ← ← 2030.
-The United Nations has produced a Sustainable Econ01.03.01 GDP growth per capita - - Development Report for 2021 in which Australia is ranked 35 th on Econ01.04 Government investment for sustainable economic growth - ← performance against the goals and is doing poorly in progress on all but two of the goals, a very poor performance for a developed Econ01.05 Economic composition and transformations - Services sector expansion → ←/→ country.
-In terms of productivity growth: This is perhaps the most important indicator of Australia's capacity to Econ01.06 Economic composition and transformations - Replacement of fossil fuels exports with renewable energy and other minerals ← ← grow its economy sustainably and fairly.
-There has been a slight improvement in the recent short term but nowhere near the target and nowhere near enough to reestablish a sustainable economy.
-Econ01.07 Economic composition and transformations - Carbon credits market development - ← In private capital investment: Despite an improvement in the growth of private capital investment since 2019, the short term and long term trends have been negative.
-Econ01.08 Reintroduction of a price on carbon ← ← The private sector is not displaying readiness to step in and grow the Econ01.09 Integrated & Funded Program for Meeting Australia's Commitments to the United Nations Sustainable Development Goals (UNSDGs) ← ← Australian economy.
+Summary o f progress for success in Oui r Economy Economy 1 - Economic plar nning, growth & transition Direction: Au istralia becomes a mod del of transitio n from excess ive consumption to sustainability.
+Direction of fmovement - baseline argets & Strategies for ful performance During the 46 th Over the longer term Are we travelling towards the preferred destination?
+1 parliament ionger term Econ01.01 Sustainability of growth and development ←/→ - On balance, no. In regard to sustainable Econ01.01.01 Productivity growth ←/→ - development: Australia is extremely unlikely to meet its commitments to Econ01.02 Private investment for economic growth - - reach the United Nations Sustainable Development Goals by Econ01.03 GDP growth 2030.
+The United Nations has produced a Sustainable Econ01.03.01 GDP growth per capita - - Development Report for 2021 in which Australia is ranked 35 th on Econ01.04 Government investment for sustainable economic growth - - performance against the goals and is doing poorly in progress on all but two of the goals, a very poor performance for a developed Econ01.05 Economic composition and transformations - Services sector expansion → ←/→ country.
+In terms of productivity growth: This is perhaps the most important indicator of Australia's capacity to Econ01.06 Economic composition and transformations - Replacement of fossil fuels exports with renewable energy and other minerals - - grow its economy sustainably and fairly.
+There has been a slight improvement in the recent short term but nowhere near the target and nowhere near enough to re- establish a sustainable economy.
+Econ01.07 Economic composition and transformations - Carbon credits market development - - In private capital investment: Despite an improvement in the growth of private capital investment since 2019, the short term and long term trends have been negative.
+Econ01.08 Reintroduction of a price on carbon - - The private sector is not displaying readiness to step in and grow the Econ01.09 Integrated & Funded Program for Meeting Australia's Commitments to the United Nations Sustainable Development Goals (UNSDGs) ~ - Australian economy.
 In government sector participation in the economy: The government has been withdrawing from participation in the national economy over time, expecting the private sector to take up a larger

-Direction: Australia becomes a model of transition from excessive consumption to sustainability.

-Direction of from the movement rgets & Strategies for ful performance During the 46 th parliament Over the longer term Are we travelling towards the preferred destination?
-Econ01.09.01 Citizens' oversight of progress towards the United Nations Sustainable Development Goals (UNSDGs) - - share and reducing the share that could be enjoyed by taxpayers.
+Summary of progress for success in Our Economy Economy 1 - Economic plan ning, growth & transition Direction: Au istralia becomes a mod del of transitio n from excess ive consumption to sustainability.
+Direction of Indicators.
+To argets & Strategies for from the baseline Are we travelling towards the - ful performance During the 46 th During the Ionger term preferred destination?
+Econ01.09.01 Citizens' oversight of progress towards the United Nations Sustainable Development Goals (UNSDGs) - share and reducing the share that could be enjoyed by taxpayers.
 The federal budget for 2021/22 maintains spending increases at levels well below that necessary to contribute to growth in the economy that can be shared by everyone.
 In terms of seizing major economic transformation opportunities: Australia is missing opportunities to replace fossil fuel exports with clean energy exports.
 The federal government has rejected projects for renewable energy exports.
 The government has also been missing major opportunities to expand the economy through carbon credits trading.
 The federal government's "Plan to Deliver Net Zero the Australian Way" continues the government's past approach of leaving very little if anything for stimulation of the production of carbon credits through carbon farming during the 2020 decade.